Silver St. Cloud

 Silver St. Cloud is a fictional character appearing in American comic books published by DC Comics, commonly in association with the vigilante Batman.
 The character debuted in Detective Comics #470 (June 1977) and was created by Steve Englehart and Walt Simonson.
 Silver St. Cloud is typically depicted as a romantic interest of Bruce Wayne.

-The character appeared on the second season of Gotham and was played by Natalie Alyn Lind.
+St. Cloud appeared in the second season of Gotham, portrayed by Natalie Alyn Lind.

 Publication history

-Created by Steve Englehart and Walt Simonson, Silver St. Cloud debuted in Detective Comics #470 (February 1978).
+Created by Steve Englehart and Walt Simonson, Silver St. Cloud debuted in Detective Comics #470 (February 1977).
 The issues featuring her earlier appearances have been collected in trade paperback form as Batman: Strange Apparitions.

 Fictional character biography

 St. Cloud is a socialite residing in Gotham City, hosting parties for the rich and influential.
 She later becomes a successful event planner outside Gotham.